God’s Messenger – Malachi 3

 make His paths straight!
 Matthew 3:1-3 (HCSB)

-Through the power of the Holy Spirit, the Father would use John to draw many people to prepare their hearts for the coming of Christ.
+Through the power of the Holy Spirit, the Father would draw vast crowds to hear John to prepare their hearts to be ready Christ.
 As Jesus later said,

 44 “No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day.
 John 6:44 (NIV)

-It was not a very convenient thing for most people to come hear John speak.
-Large crowds traveled from the Jerusalem area down to the Jordan River to hear him and to be baptized.
-Their trip was around 40 kilometers or 25 miles one way, quite a long journey to be taken on foot or on a donkey.
-The power of the Holy Spirit was evident to draw them to experience God, and He is still doing that with the hearts of women and men today.
+It was not a trivial or convenient thing for people to come hear John speak.
+Large crowds traveled from the Jerusalem area down to the Jordan River to see him, with many then being baptized there.
+Their trip was long – around 40 kilometers, or 25 miles, one way, quite a journey to take on foot or riding on a donkey.
+But the power of the Holy Spirit was present to draw them to experience God, and He is still doing that in the hearts of people today.

-Participating in John’s baptism was a sign of willingness to turn away from one’s sins and to turn back to the Lord, cleansing and preparing oneself for the Messiah’s arrival.
-The process of turning away from our sins and towards God is also referred to as repentance.
+Participating in John’s baptism was a sign of willingness to turn away from one’s sins to seek the Lord, preparing one’s self for the Messiah’s arrival.
+The process of turning away from our selfish thinking and actions and turning in faith towards God is referred to as repentance.

-While John was baptizing, he spoke of the arrival of Jesus, who would later arrive to teach at the temple in Jerusalem, fulfilling Malachi’s prophecy.
-John spoke to the crowd of the Messiah who was near at hand:
+While baptizing believers, John spoke of the imminent arrival of Jesus, who would soon be teaching in the temple in Jerusalem, the fulfillment Malachi’s prophecy.
+John spoke to the crowd of the Messiah:

 11 “I baptize you with water for repentance, but the One who is coming after me is more powerful than I. I am not worthy to remove His sandals.
 He Himself will baptize you with the Holy Spirit and fire.
 Matthew 3:11 (HCSB)

-Soon, Jesus Himself appeared at the Jordan River to be baptized, having made the long trip down from Galilee.
-John objected, saying that Jesus is the One who should baptize him.
+Soon, Jesus Himself appeared at the Jordan River, asking to be baptized after making the long trip down from Galilee, in northern Israel.
+John objected, saying that Jesus was the One who should be baptizing him.
 But Jesus insisted, so it was done.

 16 After Jesus was baptized, He went up immediately from the water.
 The heavens suddenly opened for Him, and He saw the Spirit of God descending like a dove and coming down on Him.
 17 And there came a voice from heaven: